-Maryland rally for HBCUs seeks settlement of federal lawsuit
+Buttigieg pledges $50B for HBCUs, as Maryland students rally

 ANNAPOLIS, Md.
-(AP) — Students and alumni from Maryland’s four historically black colleges rallied Wednesday for resolution to a 13-year-old federal lawsuit over disparities in academic programs.
+(AP) — Students and alumni from Maryland’s four historically black colleges rallied Wednesday for resolution to a 13-year-old federal lawsuit over disparities in academic programs, prompting a presidential candidate to pledge to create a fund to increase HBCU spending by $50 billion nationwide.

 The rally was held about a block from the state Capitol, as members of the Legislative Black Caucus of Maryland were urging lawmakers to support a settlement of at least $577 million, more than double the $200 million offered by Gov. Larry Hogan over 10 years.

+“Lawsuits like the one in Maryland remind all of us how an uneven playing field yields underfunded colleges, declining federal funding and endowments that lag behind those of predominantly white institutions,” Buttigieg wrote.
+“As president, I will increase funding for HBCUs and other minority-serving institutions by $50 billion.”

+The lawsuit in Maryland from 2006 alleged the state had underfunded the institutions while developing programs at traditionally white schools that directly compete with and drain prospective students away from HBCUs.

 Del.
-Darryl Barnes, who chairs the 59-member black caucus, said lawmakers plan to file legislation for a settlement, which he said would be positive for the state by helping students prepare for good jobs and boost the economy.
+Darryl Barnes, who chairs the 59-member black caucus, said lawmakers plan to file legislation in Maryland for a settlement, which he said would be positive for the state by helping students prepare for good jobs and boost the economy.

 “This is not just good for our HBCUs, but this is good for the state of Maryland,” Barnes, a Prince George’s County Democrat, said.